 4 Tips to Prevent Website Availability Issues

-Website availability is a top priority for enterprise IT teams.
+Website uptime and availability are top priorities for enterprise IT teams.
 Depending on the purpose of your website, even a couple of seconds of downtime can cost big money.
-That’s why monitoring for website availability issues is a critical part of any IT team’s overall mission.
+That’s why website monitoring for availability issues is a critical part of any IT team’s overall mission.

 Downtime happens.
 But sometimes it can be prevented.
-We’ve put together this guide to help you get the most out of your website uptime monitor.
+We’ve put together this guide to help you get the most out of your website performance and uptime monitor.

 Let’s dive in, shall we?